Homotopy units in A-infinity algebras: Introduction

 \begin{thm} Let $\C V$ be a simplicial or complicial closed symmetric monoidal model category.
 Assume that $\C V$ satisfies the monoid axiom and the strong unit axiom.
 Suppose further that $\C V$ is cofibrantly generated and has sets of generating (trivial) cofibrations with presentable sources.
 Then the morphism $\phi^{\C{V}}\colon \mathtt{Ass}^{\C{V}}\r \mathtt{uAss}^{\C{V}}$ is a homotopy epimorphism in $\operad{\C V}$. \end{thm}

 This means that taking derived mapping spaces in the model category $\operad{\C V}$ \cite{htnso} out of $\phi^{\C{V}}$,

 is essentially an inclusion of connected components for any operad $\mathcal O$, i.e.~ an injection on $\pi_0$ and an isomorphism in all homotopy groups $\pi_n$, $n>0$, with all possible base points.
 Putting $\mathcal O=\mathtt{End}_{\C V}(X)$, the endomorphism operad of an object $X$ in $\C V$, we deduce that the homotopical moduli space \cite{rezkphd} of unital $A$-infinity algebra structures on $X$ embeds as a subset of connected components of the homotopical moduli space of all $A$-infinity algebra structures on $X$.
-In \cite{manso} we go beyond, showing that $\phi^{\C{V}}$ induces a formal open inmersion of geometric moduli spaces in many homotopical algebraic geometry contexts, including derived, complicial, and brave new algebraic geometry.
+In \cite{manso} we go beyond, showing that if $X$ is perfect then $\phi^{\C{V}}$ induces an affine Zariski open immersion of geometric moduli spaces in many homotopical algebraic geometry contexts, including derived, complicial, and brave new algebraic geometry.

 A friendly characterization of the image of the injective map $\pi_0(\phi^{\C V})^{*}$ when $\mathcal O=\mathtt{End}_{\C V}(X)$ is an endomorphism operad is possible for many $\C{V}$'s thanks to results of Lyubashenko--Manzyuk and Lurie, see Remarks \ref{laim1} and \ref{laim2}.